U8NWXD/oppia-wiki/Custom-Pylint-checks.md

 ### Hello world

-To get a better idea for how lint checks work, write a simple Pylint rule that forbids the string `Hello, world!`.
-Maybe you don't want people accidentally opening PRs that include code that prints `Hello, world!` from when they were learning Python.
+To get a better idea for how lint checks work, let's try writing a simple Pylint rule that forbids the string `Hello, world!`.
+(Maybe you don't want people accidentally opening PRs that include code that prints `Hello, world!` from when they were learning Python.)
 First consider what kinds of code should violate the rule.
 Here are some examples:

 ```python
 s = "Hello, world!";

 print("Hello, world!");
 ```

+Below, we'll walk through how to implement this rule using each of the three kinds of checkers in Pylint: AST checkers, token checkers, and raw checkers.

 #### A note on undecidability